subham10dec/assignmentnamastedev/session1_Inception/theory-assignment.md

 Q4.
 Why is React known as React?
 React is named React because of its ability to react to changes in data.
 React is called React because it was designed to be a declarative, efficient, and flexible JavaScript library for building user interfaces.
 The name React was chosen because the library was designed to allow developers to "react" to changes in state and data within an application, and to update the user interface in a declarative and efficient manner.
 React is a JavaScript-based UI development library.
 Facebook and an open-source developer community run it.

+Q5.
+What is cross-origin in script tag ?
+The crossorigin attribute provides support for CORS , defining how the element handles cross-origin requests.
+CORS stands for Cross-Origin Resource Sharing.
+If cross-origin is set to "user-credential", then user authentication is required to access the file.
+The purpose of crossorigin attribute is used to share the resources from one domain to another domain.It is used to handle the CORS request that checks whether it is safe to allow for sharing the resources from other domains.

+6. What is difference between React and ReactDOM?
+   React library contains functionality utilised in web and mobile apps (react native).
+ReactDOM library contains functionality utilised in web browser.
+ReactDOM contains DOM manipulation utilities.

+7. What is the difference between react.production.js and react.development.js ?
+   react.production.js - production code of react library that is minified and production ready. react.development.js - More readable and developer friendly react library code that can be used to debug.
+   Development is the stage of an application before it's made public while production is the term used for the same application when it's made public.
+Development build is several times (maybe 3-5x) slower than the production build.

+8.What is async and defer - check Akshay Saini's Youtube channel ?

+Without async/defer : Browser stops the html parsing once script tag is encountered.
+It resumes parsing only after script is fetched and executed.

+Async : Html parsing is done in parallel while scripts are being fetched from the network and executed.
+Once the script is done with execution, html parsing is resumed.
+This can be used for external scripts like google analytics.
+It is better to avoid async for scripts that are dependent on other scripts since we dont know in which order script will be executed.

+Defer : Similar to async, Html parsing is done in parallel while scripts are being fetched from the network.
+But scripts are executed only after the html parsing is done.